 What is Neuropsychotherapy?

-Neuropsychotherapy is an approach to personal therapy that integrates the natural, dynamic interplay Networked brainbetween the mind, body, social interaction and a person’s environment.
+Neuropsychotherapy is an approach to personal therapy that integrates the natural, dynamic interplay between the mind, body, social interaction and a person’s environment.
 It considers a person’s well-being with a focus on proven neuroscientific research.
 Through an understanding of the processes of our biology (and in particular our neurology), the functioning of our psychology and the influences of social interaction, a holistic therapeutic practice can be formulated.
 Neuroscience shows us how our biology, including our genetic characteristics, and the environment, through our experiences, together influence wellness.

 What is a Neuropsychotherapist?